kmahajan1/Aura/README.md

 	*Phone Type (Cell/Work/Fax)
 	*Phone Number

-The second portion of this assignment is to be able to create a 'program' to output all of the information from the database, into a single .CSV file.
-The following items should be displayed:
+The 2nd portion of this assignment is to be able to create a program to output all of the information from the aforementioned database, into a single .csv file.
+Fields it should include:

 	*Employee ID
 	*Name